mainmatter/gerust/site/docs/tutorial-minimal/application-state.md

 ## Testing

 Let's now add a test for that as well.
-There is a test for the greeting controller already that Rust generated out-of-the-box when generating the project.
+There is a test for the greeting controller already that Gerust generated out-of-the-box when generating the project.
 However, when we run that, we see it no longer works:

 ```
 » cargo test